beabolonyi/Manual_Tester_Final_Project/README.md

 :woman_technologist: I’m interested in learning more about testing world and I’m looking for a role of QA.

 # About the Project
+The program focused primarily on manual testing, covering the theoretical aspects and best practices.
+I acquired an understanding of test processes, test levels, test techniques, and the fundamental principles of testing, among other topics.
+In terms of practical experience, I had the opportunity to work inteams with fellow students.

+In the individual project, which followed the Software Development Life Cycle (SDLC) of an IT project, I performed testing on a live website.
+I followed the Agile Methodology with Scrum and worked within a Board environment.
+My responsibilities included creating a Test Plan, and a Test Strategy at first, then writing User Stories based on business requirements, developing Test Cases using Test Case Lab, identifying, and reporting bugs using Jira, then finally generating a Metrics Report that provided an overview of Test Cases.
+All relevant documentationwas uploaded to Confluence.